 In adults, emergency warning signs that need urgent medical attention include:

+Provided the prescription is refillable, the quickest and most efficient way to obtain a refill is to have the medication package in hand and call a pharmacy participating in your insurance plan.
+(If you use a non-participating pharmacy, your cost may be higher.)
+The pharmacist will check the refill's availability and call or fax the physician for any extra information needed.
+If you are required to see the doctor before refills can be issued, you will be notified by the physician's office.
 TIP: Always plan ahead.
 Don't wait until you have only one day's dose of a prescription to call for a refill.
 (The number of available refills is listed on the label of your prescription.)
-Also be aware that certain prescriptions are not refillable by phone, and that our "on call" Colorado Springs physicians will not approve many prescriptions in the evenings or on weekends.
+Also be aware that certain prescriptions are not refillable by phone, and that our "on call" physicians will not approve many prescriptions in the evenings or on weekends.